G-Piotr/JaneStreet/XI_2025/README.md

-dark gray - parts of final grid light gray - possible parts of final grid
+dark gray - parts of final grid <br>
+light gray - possible parts of final grid

 start with observation that single arrow: